zapier/visual-builder/docs/_cli_docs/docs.md

 If you want Zapier to validate that these additional fields exist, you need to use Computed Fields.
 If you define computed fields in your integration, Zapier will check to make sure those fields exist when it runs the authentication test API call.

 Computed fields work like any other field, though with `computed: true` property, and `required: false` as user can not enter computed fields themselves.
-Reference computed fields in API calls as `{{bundle.authData.field}}`, replacing `field` with that field's name from your test API call response.
+Reference computed fields in API calls as `{% raw %}{{bundle.authData.field}}{% endraw %}`, replacing `field` with that field's name from your test API call response.

 You can see examples of computed fields in the [OAuth2](#oauth2) or [Session Auth](#session) example sections.